janithl/janithl.github.io/.content/pizza-dough-what-ive-learned.md

 don’t really care about accuracy at this point.

 Now, the tricky part of actual shaping.
-The dough is sticky af and will stick to anything, and I am currently experimenting with oil paper sheets cut into circles, [like what Adam Ragusea does sometimes][4].
+The dough is sticky af and will stick to anything, and I am currently experimenting with <s>oil paper sheets cut into circles</s>, [like what Adam Ragusea does sometimes][4]. **Update:** The oil paper sticks like glue to the batter (hey, _paappa_ and _sau kola_ in essence), so a better alternative I have found is aluminium foil!
+Comes right off when the pizza cools.

 You drop the dough balls into a bowl of flour, and dust your fingers with flour as well.
 Drop the balls onto the oil paper and taking care not to deflate the edge (cornice)